 HMCS Toronto departed from Halifax, Nova Scotia on 24 July 2014 and arrived in its area of operations in the Mediterranean Sea on 3 August 2014.
 HMCS Toronto participated in Operation ACTIVE ENDEAVOUR under Standing NATO Maritime Group 2 (SNMG2) in the Mediterranean Sea.
 The ship was tasked with locating, tracking, reporting and boarding vessels that are suspected of involvement in or support of terrorist activities in the Mediterranean Sea.

 HMCS Regina left her home port of Esquimalt, British Columbia on 6 January 2014 and assumed duties in the Arabian Sea region on 15 February 2014 as part of Operation ARTEMIS.
-She served with the Combined Task Force 150 (CTF-150) and conducted counter-terrorism and maritime security operations until 30 April 2014, when she was committed to support NATO reassurance measures in Europe.
+She served with the Combined Task Force 150 (CTF-150) and conducted counter-terrorism and maritime security operations until 30 April 2014, when she was committed to support NATO assurance measures in Europe.
 She was replaced by HMCS Toronto on 3 August 2014.

 Soldiers from the Canadian Army are currently deployed to Eastern and Central Europe to take part in a variety of training exercises between May and December 2014.
 The exercises are designed to develop and enhance interoperability, readiness, joint operations capabilities and multinational responses to potential crises.